Graft the Words, Whip My Tongue

 About the exhibition

 Johanna Gustafsson Fürst’s practice is characterised by dialogue: with materials, spaces, other professional groups, poetry, colleagues and places.
 The attempt to understand complex contemporary events and social relationships is embodied in her sculptures.
-She has extensive experience of working in public spaces and her practice is rooted in site-specificity and self-organisation, often in long processes in public space.
-Consequently, Accelerator has invited Gustafsson Fürst to a dynamic exhibition format that allows change.
-Gustafsson Fürst visited Accelerator early in its construction process and the exhibition presents new works created in tandem with the development of Accelerator’s galleries.
+Her work is rooted in site-specificity and self-organisation, often in long processes in public space.
+Consequently, Accelerator has invited Gustafsson Fürst to participate in a dynamic exhibition format that allows change.
+Gustafsson Fürst visited Accelerator early in its construction process and the works were created in tandem with the development of Accelerator’s galleries.
 The exhibition Graft the Words, Whip My Tongue is structured as a two-part drama in which several works will take on a different form and new works will be added in part two.

 Language violence and subject formation

-The process behind Graft the words, whip my tongue began in the summer of 2018 when Gustafsson Fürst recently had spent a research period in Lainio in Norrbotten, close to the Finnish border.
-She describes how she met people who had been affected by the language violence that was part of the Swedification process of Tornedalen that began when Sweden lost Finland in 1809.
-In the 1880s, all teaching in state-sponsored schools was in Swedish, which meant that other contemporary languages were de facto banned from schools and libraries, which meant that school children were deprived of their ability to communicate.
-Gustafsson Fürst became concerned about how such an experience affects subject formation and the intimate conflation of body and language.
-In today’s Sweden, certain political parties propose to ban the speaking of languages other than Swedish on breaks in elementary schools and to withdraw mother-tongue education.
+Work on Graft the Words, Whip My Tongue began in the summer of 2018 when Gustafsson Fürst spent a research period in Lainio in Norrbotten, close to the Finnish border1..
+She describes how she met people who had been affected by the language violence that was part of the Swedification process of Tornedalen, which began when Sweden lost Finland in 1809.
+In the 1880s, all teaching in state-sponsored schools was in Swedish, which meant that other contemporary languages were de facto banned from schools and libraries.
+The result was that school children were deprived of their ability to communicate.
+Gustafsson Fürst became concerned with how such an experience affects subject formation and the intimate conflation of body and language.
+In today’s Sweden, bills have been introduced in parliament proposing the banning of the speaking of languages other than Swedish on breaks in elementary schools and to withdraw mother-tongue education.
 The discrepancy between such language policies and the encounter with language-loss experiences and the promotion of pluralism has been central to the creation of the works in the exhibition.

 Jag är uppväxt vid gränsen [I was brought up at the border]